NekoFluff/CraftProfit/readme.md

 (Time is money.
 Sometimes buying it from the market will cost more, but it takes too long to craft by hand with minimal gain.)

 # Adding a Recipe
-First take a look at a sample recipe
+First, you can take a look at a sample recipe such as Beer.json

+**Beer.json**
 ```
 {
     "Action": "Cooking",